ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 See [`deposit`](#deposit).

 Once the assets have been deposited into the `Vault`, the `ClientChainGateway` sends a cross-chain message to Exocore, which is obviously asynchronous.
-Upon receiving the message, Exocore will take into account the deposit, and must respond that the message succeeded.
+Upon receiving the message, Exocore will consider the deposit, and must respond that the message succeeded.
 This is because our design requires that deposits can never fail.

 ### `delegateTo`